 - Creative games and science experiments

 Getting elementary school students to “ooh and ahh” isn’t always easy.
 But creative games and science experiments are a great way to increase the fun factor in elementary classrooms while spurring lots of curiosity, questions, and discussion.
 Whether they’re based on drama, language, or numbers, games can be simple and easily incorporated into lesson plans.
 And even the simplest science experiments—such as mixing blue and yellow food coloring (which quickly turns green) in a clear jar—will get students curious and excited about the world around them.

 Inspire children by becoming a certified elementary school teacher

-If you’re ready to get children’s imaginations soaring through creative lessons and classroom activities, a bachelor of science (BS) degree in elementary education may be for you.
+If you’re ready to get children’s imaginations soaring through creative lessons, shared reading time, and classroom activities, a bachelor of science (BS) degree in elementary education may be for you.

 Whether you pursue a BS in Elementary Education online or on campus, the curriculum can help you prepare to be an effective educator by providing a solid foundation in children’s development, instruction, assessment, collaboration, technology, and much more.

 Many busy adults prefer the flexibility and convenience of an online BS in Elementary Education program, as class discussions, assignments, and exams can be conducted completely online from the comfort of home.